Shoreham, Victoria

 Shoreham is a town located on the shore of Western Port bay on the Mornington Peninsula in the Australian state of Victoria.
 It lies within the Shire of Mornington Peninsula local government area, about 68 km south-east of the central business district of Melbourne.
 Shoreham recorded a population of 679 at the 2021 census.

 Shoreham is in the southern Mornington Peninsula region on the Western Port, located on its shores around the mouth of Stoney Creek.
 It is a coastal recreation resort rich in artistic history, notable for its pine-covered cliffs, foreshore reserve, and Honeysuckle Beach.

 History

 Shoreham began as a port for timber exports from the surrounding area.
 Early reports of the area suggested the region was "thick with honeysuckle and sheoak" and early settlers in the Balnarring and Hastings region were involved in wattle bark stripping and cutting piles and sleepers for shipping to Melbourne via the town.

 Shoreham Post Office opened on 1 October 1881.

+Heritage listings

+The following places in Shoreham are listed on the Victorian Heritage Register: